carbon-language/carbon-lang/openmp/libomptarget/README.txt

 $ cmake path/to/openmp -DCMAKE_C_COMPILER=<C compiler> -DCMAKE_CXX_COMPILER=<C++ compiler>
 $ make

-For details about building, please look at Build_With_CMake.txt
+For details about building, please look at README.rst in the parent directory.

 Architectures Supported
 =======================
 The current library has been only tested in Linux operating system and the following host architectures:
 * Intel(R) 64 architecture
 * IBM(R) Power architecture (big endian)
 * IBM(R) Power architecture (little endian)